Particular/docs.particular.net/transports/transports-selecting.md

 #### Advantages

+- Fully managed turn-key infrastructure
 - Can store very large numbers of messages (up to 200 TB limit of the Azure Storage account).
 Even though you should not store that many messages, it is a feature we wanted to add.
 - Very low price per message
 - Very high availability

 #### Disadvantages

 - The size of a single message is limited to 64 KB including headers and body.
-NServiceBus adds a stack-trace to the message before sending it to the error queue.
-- Atomic message receive and data manipulation requires Outbox
+NServiceBus uses headers for metadata, which could consume a lot of the message overall size.
 - Does not offer a native publish-subscribe mechanism, therefore it requires NServiceBus persistence to be configured for storing event subscriptions.
 [Explicit routing for publish/subscribe](/nservicebus/messaging/routing.md#event-routing-message-driven) must also be specified
 - Significant latency when receiving messages due to HTTP-based polling communication protocol